Miftahul Hamdi

-Miftahul Hamdi (born 13 December 1995, in Banda Aceh) is an Indonesian professional footballer who plays as a winger for Liga 2 club Persiraja Banda Aceh.
+Miftahul Hamdi (born 13 December 1995) is an Indonesian professional footballer who plays as a winger for Championship club PSIS Semarang.

 Club career

 Bali United

 Hamdi joined in the Bali United squad for 2016 Indonesia Soccer Championship A. Hamdi contracted 1 years by the club management.

-In a match against PS TNI, Hamdi scored a Quat-trick, with this result, Bali United win over PS TNI, 4-2 for Bali United, Hamdi became a second player to score quat-trick in 2016 Indonesia Soccer Championship A. Previously, Sriwijaya FC striker, Alberto Goncalves did the same thing when Sriwijaya against PS TNI, then, Sriwijaya FC won 6–1 in Palembang.
+In a match against PS TNI, Hamdi scored a Quat-trick, with this result, Bali United win over PS TNI, 4-2 for Bali United, Hamdi became a second player to score quat-trick in 2016 Indonesia Soccer Championship A. Previously, Sriwijaya striker, Alberto Goncalves did the same thing when Sriwijaya against PS TNI, then, Sriwijaya FC won 6–1 in Palembang.

 Persiraja Banda Aceh

 After several misunderstandings between Bali United and Persiraja regarding Miftahul Hamdi's transfer and status, it was finally confirmed that he will play for Persiraja for 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.